shenzhen-nagoya/shenzhen-nagoya.github.io/2023/index.md

 Title: A morphism between two QFTs

 Abstract: A morphism between two mathematical objects of the same type (e.g. groups, algebras, representations, categories, etc.), which preserves the defining structures of the objects, is one of the most important notions in mathematics.
 However, how to define such a morphism between two QFT's (or quantum phases) had never been considered in physics until [arXiv:1502.01690](https://arxiv.org/abs/1502.01690).
 This notion is getting more and more important in the study of QFTs especially after the rise of generalized high symmetries in recent years.
 In this talk, I will give a review of this notion and discuss some of its applications in mathematics and physics.

+### Yusuke Nishinaka (Nagoya University) {#nishinaka}

+Title: A review of vertex algebras and chiral algebras

+Abstract: The notion of a vertex algebra was introduced by Borcherds in 1986, and it is known as an algebraic framework of the chiral part of two-dimensional conformal field theory.
+On the other hand, there is a geometric framework of chiral conformal field theory, which is called a chiral algebra.
+This notion was introduced by Beilinson and Drinfeld in 2004 using the theory of D-modules and that of operads.

+In this talk, I will give a brief review of these topics, in particular:
+1. The relationship between two (algebraic and geometric) approaches.
+2. The operad of chiral algebras (chiral operad) and its algebraic counterpart.

 ### Jiaheng Zhao (Chinese Academy of Sciences) {#zhao}